autobrr/autobrr.com/docs/configuration/autobrr.md

 - `logLevel`: Choose how much log output you want to see.
 The autobrr process will need to be restarted in order for this change to take effect.
 - `sessionSecret`: Used for session cookies.
 Change to something more random like a `UUID`.
 - (**optional**) `baseUrl`: Supports running on both the root url and in a subpath, as well as subdomain.
 Uncomment if needed.
+- (**optional**) `baseUrlModeLegacy`: (Added in v1.55.0) When set to false, no URL rewrite is needed in your proxy configuration.
+Set to true to maintain compatibility with older proxy configurations that use URL rewrites.
 - (**optional**) `logPath`:Considering autobrr is rather new software, it might be beneficial for logging to be enabled.
 If running with systemd you can use `journalctl` to check logs.
 The log file is rotated as soon as it reaches 50MB, up to 3 times.
 In other words, the maximum space which the log files can occupy is 150MB, which takes a long time to fill.

 ### Create user via command line (optional) {#create-user-via-cli}